ru22-14/beauty-boutique/TESTING.md

 #### Steps taken to Test Manually

 - Click Care and select an option in order to view products related to this category.
-- Click Makeup and select and option in order to view products related to this category.
+- Click Makeup and select an option in order to view products related to this category.
 - Click Perfume and select an option in order to view products related to this category.
 - Click Special Offers and select an option in order to view the products related to this category